• alexpovel 9 months ago

 But in this specific situation it was tricky to handle situations with things spanning over multiple lines + preventing accidental renames.

-• tmoertel an hour ago
+• tmoertel 9 months ago

 For those tricky situations, there's "sledgehammer and review" and the second-order git-diff trick: